roelstappers/Netatmo.jl/README.md

 References
 * Williams, Christopher KI, and Carl Edward Rasmussen.
 Gaussian processes for machine learning.
 Vol. 2.
 No. 3.
 Cambridge, MA: MIT Press, 2006.

+* Bannister, Ross N. "A review of forecast error covariance statistics in atmospheric variational data assimilation.
+I: Characteristics and measurements of forecast error covariances."
+Quarterly Journal of the Royal Meteorological Society: A journal of the atmospheric sciences, applied meteorology and physical oceanography 134.637 (2008): 1951-1970.

 * Daley, Roger.
 Atmospheric data analysis.
 No. 2.
 Cambridge university press, 1993.
+*
+Fisher, Mike.
+"Background error covariance modelling."
+Seminar on Recent Development in Data Assimilation for Atmosphere and Ocean.
+2003.

 * Phillips, Norman A. "The spatial statistics of random geostrophic modes and first-guess errors."
 Tellus A: Dynamic Meteorology and Oceanography 38.4 (1986): 314-332.
 * Hollingsworth, A. and Lönnberg, P. 1986.
 The statistical structure of short  range forecast errors as determined from  radiosonde data.
 Part I: The wind  field.
 Tellus